 - Our list of the best things to do in Woodland Park, Colorado, features the top 89 nearby activities — including 47 great attractions with user approval ratings of 90% or more!

 - Woodland Park, CO has a variety of great sights and experiences nearby.
-Top categories include: Outdoor Places, Entertainment & Shows, Amusement, and Museums & Galleries.
+Top categories include: Outdoor Places, Entertainment & Shows, Museums & Galleries, and Sports & Fitness.

 - The results below include the top 14 things to do within the city of Woodland Park, CO , followed by 75 popular activities in nearby cities, including Colorado Springs, Manitou Springs, Cripple Creek and Georgetown

 201 S. Fairview St., Woodland Park, CO 80863 MoreLess Info

 At the Rocky Mountain Dinosaur Resource Center, visitors can learn about the prehistoric creatures that roamed the Earth through both its Paleo Laboratory and exhibits.
 The center also hosts special events.